0xdeadabed/doom_notes/README.md

 > We can `:w` `:q` in evil mode to save qnd quit.

+---

+## managing windows and navigation

+The most important part of an editor is window splitting, at least that is what i think.
+Emacs has the concept of buffers each window we open contains a buffer, if ever we happen to open the same file into two window we directely modify the same buffer.

+There is how we split, manage and navigate within doom emacs:

+`Space w w` -> this opens the same buffer in a vertically splitted window.

+Remember `space` is the ecil leader and the second `w` stands for window, that's being said when we press `Space w` a guidance would show up inside a minibuffer and we can simply choose `v` to the third argument which stands for vertical, `Space w v`.

+`Space w c` -> To close the currently selected window.

+> w = window
+> c = ?
+(I'm wondering)

+Once we split a window we can navigate through them using our mouse, but that is really not a good idea, one can get insulted by the emacs community for doing such a crime!

+There is how we navigate through windows:

+`C-h` -> Move to the left window.
+`C-l` -> Move to the right window.
+`C-j` -> Move to the up window.
+`C-k` -> Move to the down window.

+---
 ### Getting help

 As we have already said emacs is self-documented, meanning everything is documented inside emacs itself, if you need a well-written documentation you may consider open the help buffer by using `C-h` shortcut.